ethio-man/Dice-Role-Game/README.md

 Click the Roll Dice button.
 Watch the dice spin and land on a random number!
 Compete for the highest score.
-(Optional: Add your own rules or challenge a friend!)

 📂 Project Structure
 Code
 Dice-Role-Game/